 Dark Souls III - Review

-Originally published December, 2016
+Originally published December 2016

 Story

-Eons and eons of time has passed since the events of the original Dark Souls and its sequel.
-The fires of the world have been rekindled again and again each time the Age of Fire started to draw to a close and world became enveloped in the darkness of man.
+Eons and eons of time have passed since the events of the original Dark Souls and its sequel.
+The fires of the world have been rekindled again and again each time the Age of Fire started to draw to a close and the world became enveloped in the darkness of man.
 There were once heroes of ages past who had rekindled the fires of the world.
 All of whom have disappeared to their supposed homes.
 As the flames begin to die once more, they're summoned to combine their powers and kindle the fire again.
-However, they have forsaken their duty and instead surrounded themselves with treasure, live in the palaces of gods, or entertain themselves with endless combat.
+However, they have forsaken their duty and instead surrounded themselves with treasure, lived in the palaces of gods, or entertained themselves with endless combat.
 Now, it's up to you to bring the heroes of the world together, or pieces of them, to rekindle the dying flames of the world's fire to forgo the inevitable end of a dying age.

 I'm happy to report that Dark Souls III meets my expectations of building an interesting, cohesive world.
 It also has some of the best writing I've seen in the series.
 If you're at all familiar with how the Souls games have done their story-telling, you know that a majority of the lore and plot is gathered through item descriptions, brief dialogues with the few disheartened NPCs of the world, and postulation about these items and people based where you encounter them.
 A significant chunk of the story in the Souls games is written in the player's own head through assumption and speculation as to why you might have found something somewhere with a description about someone.
 For example, Why was this particular shield, which belonged to a member of the Dark Wraiths, in a church of a small town filled with slug-people?
 Was the owner a slug person, or did the slug people kill him?

-Since the story isn't told the traditional way via cut-scenes and lengthy dialogues with different characters who summarize the plot and your objectives on a regular basis, it's up to the player to put the pieces together.
-However, doing that and wanting to do that depends heavily on the quality of the item descriptions, the brief dialogues, and cohesive ability of everything to make sense with the world in which these things reside.
-I came to expect a lot from the games, which is why Dark Souls II was something of a disappointment in this regard when it came out a couple years ago.
+Since the story isn't told the traditional way via cutscenes and lengthy dialogues with different characters who summarize the plot and your objectives on a regular basis, it's up to the player to put the pieces together.
+However, doing that and wanting to do that depends heavily on the quality of the item descriptions, the brief dialogues, and the cohesive ability of everything to make sense of the world in which these things reside.
+I came to expect a lot from the games, which is why Dark Souls II was something of a disappointment in this regard when it came out a couple of years ago.
 It had very few memorable characters, outside some of the fun boss battles, and the items lacked much flavor to their descriptions.
 The world itself seemed almost devoid of personality in most spots, excluding the path up to the Iron Fortress and the Drangleic Castle.
 Dark Souls III, however, has restored my faith.

 I have found that Dark Souls III, despite being significantly shorter than its immediate predecessor, is a deeply connected world.
 There are numerous characters who seem to have a connection to one another that is more than just a single dimension.
 The "quests" of the various characters you encounter are much more involved than ever before, with some of the outcomes even influencing the end of the game.
 It's also a world that's filled with excessive references to the previous games—which can be a little cheap since they're reusing assets and cutting some corners in development—but developers make those references work to further build upon this massive universe they've created.
 There is enough new stuff to make this world stand out as its own thing and make sense.

 As I mentioned in the Initial Impressions, there are also several constant themes throughout the game, most notably the symbols of death and headstones everywhere.
 There's also a theme of decadence and its various definitions.
 The world itself is filled with lavish, extravagant architecture, and the legendary heroes and villains of the land are surrounded by both luxuries and decay.
-These themes, the item descriptions, the dialogue, and the frequent visual references to different parts of the land make up the connective tissue that help make Dark Souls III's world much more interesting than I had originally anticipated.
+These themes, the item descriptions, the dialogue, and the frequent visual references to different parts of the land make up the connective tissue that helps make Dark Souls III's world much more interesting than I had originally anticipated.
 It's a shame that the game is so short in comparison to the others, as I would have liked to have seen how far the game could have gone with an even bigger landscape to play through.

 Gameplay